This Month's Health MatterThe Menopause

 6. Encourage elderly relatives to accept help from others.

 7. Allow yourself at least one treat a week to facilitate the 'feel-good-factor'.
-For example a facial or laser treatment on hairy parts of your body.
+For example a facial or massage.

 As well as the above, throughout the past year, I have learnt that there is a lot of jargon surrounding the menopause.
 To help us come to terms with this phase in our lives, we do need to de-code this jargon, in order to make informed choices regarding our future well-being.